mjtbkh/uups-upgradeable-contract/README.md

 # uups-upgradable-contract
-An example of uups upgradable solidity contracts using openzeppelin contracts
+An example of uups upgradeable solidity contracts using openzeppelin contracts